It did not take Benji Walton long to make an impact on the Kennesaw State women’s soccer program.

-A veteran with more than 13 years coaching experience at the NCAA Division I, II and III levels, Benji Walton was named the second head coach in Kennesaw State women's soccer history on Dec.
-18. He assumed his new role on Jan.
-4.
+Walton brought more than 13 years coaching experience at the NCAA Division I, II and III levels to Kennesaw State when he was named the second head coach in Kennesaw State women's soccer history on Dec.
+18.

 Walton also has 10 years of head coaching experience after leading programs at Birmingham-Southern College (2007-12) and Limestone College (2003-06).